LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D2-LoadTesting.md

 Two of the primary metrics reported by JMeter are:

-- **Latency**: The time elapsed from when the HTTP request was sent and when an initial response was received.
-This is comparable to *First Contentful Paint*.
+- **Latency**: The time elapsed from when the HTTP request was sent until an initial response was received.
+This is comparable to *First Contentful Paint* in Google Lighthouse.
 - **Sample Time**: The time that the server took to fully serve the request (response + latency).
-This is comparable to *Time to Interactive*.
+This is comparable to *Time to Interactive* in Google Lighthouse.

 ### Downloading and Running JMeter

 JMeter requires the Java Runtime Environment (JRE).
-You can check to see if Java is installed on your Windows computer by opening a command prompt and typing: `java -versioin`.
-For the current version of JMeter, you need version 1.8 (known as "Java 8") or higher.
+You can check to see if Java is installed on your Windows computer by opening a command prompt and typing: `java -version`.
+For the current version of JMeter (as of August 2022), you need version 1.8 of Java (known as "Java 8") or higher.
 If Java is not on your computer, or you have an older version, you can download the latest version from the [official Oracle Java website](https://www.java.com/en/) and install it.

  Download JMeter from the [official Apache JMeter web site](https://jmeter.apache.org/).
 You can either download a "tarball" (.tgz) file or a Zip (.zip) file.
-Download whichever one you know how to unarchive (unzip).
+Download whichever one you have the tools to unarchive (unzip).

 JMeter doesn't have an installation or setup program.
 You just run it from wherever you put the unarchived apache-jmeter-5.4.3 folder.
-The program will run from almost anywhere you put the folder, but some features won't work if you put it in C:\Program Files&mdash;particularly, you won't be able to record test scripts because JMeter won't have permission to write a file in the Program Files folder.
+The program will run from almost anywhere you put the folder, but some features won't work on Windows if you put it in `C:\Program Files`&mdash;particularly, you won't be able to record test scripts because JMeter won't have permission to write a file in the Program Files folder.

-You run JMeter by double-clicking on ApacheJMeter.bat, which is in the bin folder.
+On Windows, you run JMeter by double-clicking on ApacheJMeter.bat, which is in the bin folder.
 If you want to create a shortcut to the .bat file to more easily start JMeter, you can do that and place it on your desktop.

+On a Mac, you can put the JMeter folder in the Applications folder.
+You start the app by double-clicking on `ApacheJMeter.jar`.